Vandit Gupta ’21, MBA’23

 Why would you recommend Bryant to other international students?

-You should come to Bryant if you want to build a good network and if you want to gain skills that are useful in all areas of the business.
+You should come to Bryant if you want to build a good network and if you want to gain skills that are useful in all areas of business.
 Plus, there is a wide variety of specializations; it’s a very diversified MBA program.

 A Connected Community